 When a pro performer learns a piece she plays it in concert night after night.

 Only the audience at the first concert hears the first public performance, which occurs after learning the piece and after many mock performances by the performer, and that comes after many other real performances of other works in other years.
-The concert is a high-pressure environment where focus is intense (this is where most experience ‘stage freight’. the performer already knows she can pull it off so the intense focus remains, but the fright does not.
+The concert is a high-pressure environment where focus is intense (this is where most experience ‘stage fright’. the performer already knows she can pull it off so the intense focus remains, but the fright does not.
 Hint-you can choose to focus that hard in your practice!)
 Any performer will tell you that the performance of a piece after many concerts changes significantly as they refine small elements night after night.
 The legendary guitarist Andre Segovia once told one of his students, Christopher Parkening, how he would resist the record companies pleas to record new music right away, and insist on taking the music on tour for a year to ‘burnish’ it.
 “His feeling, and I agree, was that there is nothing that will refine a piece quite like performing it for some time.”

 There is a level of refinement that occurs cognitively and physically once something is learned, and then performed over and over, under a focused critical eye that cannot be duplicated with isolated repetition, or anything else.
 I’ve heard that the concert guitarist Pepe Romero tells students, quite seriously, that they should play a piece 1,000 times before performing it in public.